Herdi Noor Al-Deen

 Herdi Noor Al-Din (هيردي نور الدين; born January 24, 1992, in Kirkuk, Iraq) is an Iraqi football player of Kurdish ethnicity, who currently plays for Kirkuk FC in Iraq.
 He was called to the Iraq Youth team by Kadhim Al-Rubaiawy but later was Released by Hakim Shakir.

 Info

-The Kirkuk-born midfielder was a revelation for his hometown club before a tug of war between Pires and Arbil late last year saw him move to the Iraqi league champions Arbil FC, despite having signed a deal to play for Peris FC.
+The Kirkuk-born midfielder was a revelation for his hometown club before a tug of war between Pires and Arbil late last year saw him move to the Iraqi league champions Arbil FC, despite having signed a deal to play for Pires FC.
 He was called for the national team under Radhi Shenaishil to play a friendly match against Saudi Arabia.
-A top prospect for the future.
+A prospect for the future.